Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

-On Wednesday, Bobby Witt Jr. (batting .366 in his past 10 games) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (.391 on-base percentage in past 10 games, 76 points above season-long percentage), battle starting pitcher George Kirby and the Seattle Mariners at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his most recent game, he collected four RBI (going 1-for-4 with a home run and a walk) against the Mariners.
+In his last game he had a hitless showing (0-for-5) against the Mariners.

 Bobby Witt Jr. Game Info & Props vs. the Mariners